Deophius/singin/readme.md

 * timeout: The timeout in seconds for the request to `url_stu_new`.
 * auto_watchdog: Specifies the state of the watchdog when the program launches.
 If set to false, watchdog will be paused.
 You can control the state with `dbgui` at any time.
+* simul_limit: Controls the threshold for web-based sign in attempts.
+The first lesson ending in less than `simul_limit` seconds but more than `local_limit` will be subjected to web-based sign in.
+* local_limit: Lessons ending in less than `local_limit` seconds will be resorted to local DB based sign in.

 ## Client configuration file